AI-Project-2022/AI-Project-2022.github.io/README.md

-# Automated censorship through TikTok’s content moderation system: an analysis of word filters in France
+# Automated censorship through TikTok’s content moderation system
+## *An analysis of word filters in France*

 ## Table of Contents
 [1 Introduction](#introduction)